Can I claim free childcare while earning over £100,000?

 15 Hours Free Childcare

 Every child aged 3 and 4 is entitled to 15 hours of free childcare per week, for 38 weeks per year.
 This entitlement is not affected by parental income, making it accessible to all families.
-Please read our complete guide
+Please read our complete guide.

 30 Hours Free Childcare

 To qualify for the additional 15 hours (making it 30 hours in total), both parents (or the sole parent in a single-parent household) must usually be in work and earning at least the National Minimum Wage or Living Wage for 16 hours a week on average.
-However, there’s an upper income limit: neither parent can earn more than £100,000 adjusted income per year.
+However, there’s an upper income limit: neither parent can earn more than childcare 100k limit adjusted income per year.
 Please read our complete guide.

 What This Means for High Earners